haishanh/gulp-spacingWord/README.md

 'Chinese，\n《hello》'   => 'Chinese，\n《hello》'  # Stay unchanged
 ```

 You may achieve this by using [`gulp-replace`](https://github.com/lazd/gulp-replace).
 But you still have to write your own *replacer* function.
+This plugin is as lightweight as such a *replacer* function.

 ## Usage